 As I mentioned in the January newsletter, I'd like to commence a discussion regarding how to create lasting property value and how to help you defend your equity in these challenging times.
-I realize that the following discussion is detailed, and may be considered a bit dry by the casual reader, but the information should prove useful if you can hang with me!
+I realize that the following discussion is detailed, and may be considered a bit dry by the casual reader, but the information should prove useful if you can hang with me.

 Your house is many things.
 It's your home, a sanctuary from the troubles of the world outside.
 It's a place of lasting memories.
 Decades from now, your children will fondly remember the home you are in now, they will drive their kids or grandkids by that home and say, "I used to live right there.
 There used to be a huge oak tree in the front yard."
 Your home transcends brick and mortar.
-Very few places match Wood Acres for the ambient sense of "home."
+Very few places match our Springfield/Westwood area for the ambient sense of "home."

 It's also important to recognize that your home is an investment, perhaps the biggest one you will ever make.
-Protecting that investment is critical.
-Especially in today's economic environment.
+Protecting that investment is critical, especially in today's economic environment.
 You can't make interest rates go down or the stock market go up, but you can take reasonable steps to make your home as valuable as possible.
-Some of this takes money, but some aspects of protecting value involve elbow grease, creativity and an intense pride of ownership.
-I don't claim to have all the answers on how this is achieved, but I have shown thousands of houses in my 29-year career.
+Some of this takes money, but some aspects of protecting value involve elbow grease, creativity, and an intense pride of ownership.
+I don't claim to have all the answers on how this is achieved, but I have shown thousands of houses in my 30-year career.
 You learn something about how people react, what their hot buttons are, and the elements that make someone say, "Wow, I like this house."
-We should all try to achieve the collective mindset that the appearance of Woodacres Park, the Triangle, lower Ramsgate along the creek, sidewalks, trees, and the condition of our homes matters.
-We can stand out as a community and make an impression.
-In the Spring, I would like to spearhead a renewed effort to beautify our common areas and inspire continued stellar maintenance of all Wood Acres homes.
+We should all try to achieve the collective mindset that the appearance of Woodacres Park, the entrances to our community, and the condition of our homes matters.
+Regardless of which side you are on in the "traffic calming" debate raging right now in the Springfield/Westwood area, it's an unbelievably positive sign that so many of our citizens are interested and engaged in our community.
+This bodes well for the future of our community.
+The tireless efforts of Andy Russo and the leadership of Springfield is a tremendous community asset.
+We can stand out as a community and make an impression by having an intense pride in our ownership.
 Together, we can do this and it will help us defend value in our community.